 The performance of Jones down the stretch in 2019 earned him respect in college football scouting circles.
 Still, he wasn’t legitimately considered an ascending 2021 NFL Draft prospect until he carried over his success into the 2020 season.
-Jones has somehow taken his efficiency numbers to new heights in 2020.
-His level of play has scouts diving deeper into his physical pallet of traits to assess whether or not he can be a viable passer at the NFL level as a backup or as a starter.
+Jones somehow took his efficiency numbers to new heights in 2020.
+His level of play convinced scouts to dive deeper into his physical pallet of traits, to assess whether or not he can be a viable starting quarterback at the NFL level.

 Jones is smart, competitive, and has adequate throwing tools.
 The questions remain surrounding his athleticism and elevation ability, however.
 He received stellar protection from his line over the entire season.
 He also had the best supporting cast in college football by far.
 When he has to evade rushers and keep plays alive, Jones’ ability ends with his pocket awareness.
 Once the pocket breaks, Jones doesn’t have the athleticism to extend consistently, and that lack of creation ability is a cap on his upside.